Chaldene/pancam/To-Do.md

 ## Prioties

-- Convert CUC to a useful time
 - Extract HK from .ha and plain binary files
+- Fix .ha extraction for problem files
+- Compare .ha generated output to csv output
 - Split data into activities so that it is easy to view HK etc.
 - Hide x-axis labels on multi-stack, particularly for overview as can see extra numbers.
+- Convert CUC to a useful time

 ### Directory structure